Weather in Halkidiki and the Climate of Chalkidiki in 2023

 - Depending on the area it usually can be felt up to 3 miles from the shore.

-The wind during the Spring are weak, near the shoreline breeze is happening almost every day, while over land, especially when there is atmospheric instability we have local storms that can even produce some hail.
+The wind during the Spring is weak, and near the shoreline, breeze is happening almost every day, while over land, especially when there is atmospheric instability we have local storms that can even produce some hail.

 In the Summer high barometric pressure systems prevail.
 These systems don’t create winds but, mostly early in the season, because of atmospheric instability may produce local brief squalls over land.
 The maximum temperature is affected greatly by the sea breeze which is stronger as the difference between sea and land surface temperature becomes larger.

 The Aegean Meltemi a unique Greek wind

-Gradually the famous Aegean Meltemi winds pick up strength and start to affect Chalkidiki while in the morning hours there is a light wind going from land to the sea.
+Gradually the famous Aegean Meltemi winds pick up strength and start to affect Chalkidiki while in the morning hours, there is a light wind going from land to the sea.
 The Meltemi or “Etisies” are North East winds in North Aegean that pick up strength after sunrise and slow down after sunset.
-Staring in July, their maximum comes in August (and may locally reach gale force in the south Aegean).
-They greatly affect Halkidiki especially the east peninsula coasts.
-In May, June the Meltemi is mild in Halkidiki, as in September and October.
+Starting in July, their maximum comes in August (and may locally reach gale force in the south Aegean).
+They greatly affect Halkidiki, especially the east peninsula coasts.
+In May and June, the Meltemi is mild in Halkidiki, as in September and October.
 The closest large city, Thessaloniki is not affected by the Meltemi or the weather in Halkidiki in general as is in a different climate system.

 In these areas, the wind will pick up in the afternoon right before sundown.
-In areas that the terrain morphology makes it possible they may cross to the west affecting the local sea breeze.
-At the East side of the South of Sithonia the more south we go the larger the waves.
+In areas where the terrain morphology makes it possible, they may cross to the west affecting the local sea breeze.
+On the East side of the South of Sithonia the more south we go, the larger the waves.
 North areas of the golf there is no waves problem from the Meltemi.